Alexandra Hallock, Senior Director, BoardLead Innovation and Expansion

-Alexandra joins Cause Strategy Partners after a seven-year tenure at Taproot Foundation, a national capacity building provider whose mission is to drive social change by connecting nonprofits to pro bono expertise.
-Starting as a volunteer AmeriCorps VISTA in 2010, Alexandra was ultimately promoted in 2014 to oversee Taproot Foundation’s New York City Programs.
-In 2015, Alexandra oversaw the provision of pro bono engagements to 734 nonprofits, leveraging the expertise of 1,867 pro bono consultants.
-Alexandra has served nonprofit organizations in Chicago, Atlanta and Washington DC.
-Alexandra was critical in Taproot Foundation’s growth, innovating various pilot programs that helped the organization move from a single program to a multi-program service model designed to more effectively address organizational needs.
-Prior to Taproot, Allie held direct service positions in the nonprofit sector looking at labor rights issues from local, national and global perspectives.
+Prior to joining Cause Strategy Partners in 2016, Alexandra spent seven years at Taproot Foundation, a national capacity building provider whose mission is to drive social change by connecting nonprofits to pro bono expertise.
+During her time at Taproot, Alexandra oversaw Taproot Foundation’s New York City pro bono programs, delivering pro bono to hundreds of nonprofit organizations and leveraging the skills of hundreds of professionals.
+Alexandra partnered with nonprofit organizations and corporate and philanthropic partners across several markets in the U.S., including New York, Chicago, Los Angeles, San Francisco, Atlanta, Washington DC, and many more.
+Through her work at Taproot, Alexandra directed various pilot programs that helped the organization innovatively and more effectively address the needs of the nonprofit sector.
+Prior to Taproot, Alexandra held direct service roles in the nonprofit sector looking at labor rights and employee engagement from the local, national and global perspectives.

 Alexandra earned a B.A. in Economics and Studio Art from Hamilton College.
 She was selected for and completed the Fellowship for Emerging Leaders in Public Service at NYU Robert F. Wagner Graduate School in 2013 and the Emerging Leaders Program at Princeton University in 2015.

 Alexandra’s causes: nonprofit capacity building, human rights, economic empowerment, and women’s rights.